• Skip to primary navigation

 • If you use a slow cooker, you may want to put it in the garage or a back patio so that they entire house doesn’t smell like chicken for days.

-• You can also make Chicken Stock in the oven.
-Place ingredients in a dutch oven, cover and cook at around 300 degrees for about 12 hours, checking every couple of hours.
+• You can also make chicken stock in the oven.
+Place ingredients in a dutch oven, cover, and cook at around 300 degrees for about 12 hours, checking every couple of hours.

-• This Chicken Stock has a lot of health benefits, so feel free to warm it up and drink it as is.
+• Chicken Stock has a lot of health benefits, so feel free to warm it up and drink it as is.

 A large stockpot full of chicken bones, carrots, celery, onions and garlic to make Chicken Stock.